SaiKoya/terraform-workshop/lab_04/README.md

 ## Lab Overview

-In this lab, you will learn:
+In this lab, you are going to take a look at Terraform modules and how to source them.

+You will learn:

 * What is a module
 * How to create a module